Rebecca Gowland: Career

 Her research interests include health and the life course in the Roman World, palaeopathology, social perceptions of the physically impaired and the inter-relationship between the human skeleton and social identity.
 Gowland has co-edited The Social Archaeology of Funerary Remains, with Chris Knüsel (2006) and The Mother-Infant Nexus in Anthropology.
-Small Beginnings, Significant Outcomes (2019) with Sian Halcrow.
+Small Beginnings, Significant Outcomes (2019) with Siân Halcrow.
 She has co-authored Human Identity and Identification with Tim Thompson (2013).